Waseda WeeklyWaseda Weekly

 Photography: Kota Nunokawa

-Waseda Festival is not the only school festival!
-Let's visit the science school festival "Science and Technology Exhibition"
+WASEDASAI isn't the only school festival!
+Come to the science school festival "Rikoten"

-Don't miss the 70th Science and Engineering Exhibition, a school festival held by the three science and engineering faculties on Nishi-Waseda Campus Waseda Festival (November 4th and 5th).
-We asked the representative of the Science and Technology Exhibition Liaison Committee about this year's highlights and enthusiasm.
+Don't miss the 70th Rikoten, a school festival held by the three faculties of science and engineering at Nishi-Waseda Campus on the same dates as WASEDASAI (November 4th and 5th).
+We spoke to the representative of Rikoten Liaison Committee about this year's highlights and his enthusiasm.

 At Nishi-Waseda Campus.
 (From left) Public Relations Director Sho Kubota (3rd year School of Fundamental Science and Engineering).
 The representative is Mr. Nukata (3rd year, School of Advanced Science and Engineering), and the deputy secretary-general, Mr. Kosei Tanaka (3rd year School of Fundamental Science and Engineering).
 "This year's school festival is themed around Spark.
 There are lots of fun events on the lively campus!
 Please come and join us!"
 We created something that local people can enjoy as well.
 Please come and visit us.''
 (Mr. Tanaka)

-Science and Engineering Exhibition Liaison Committee Representative Manato Nukata, 3rd year School of Advanced Science and Engineering
+Representative of Rikoten Liaison Committee: Manato Nukata, 3rd year student School of Advanced Science and Engineering

-The 70th Science and Technology Exhibition will focus on face-to-face events, with a wide range of events from research presentations and lectures to experiment experiences in which visitors can participate, allowing everyone to see, feel, and enjoy the various aspects of science.
-We aim to receive it.
-We also have a wide range of content such as websites and apps so that you can enjoy the science and technology exhibition online.
+The 70th Rikoten will be held primarily in person, with a wide range of events planned, from research presentations and lectures to visitor-participation experiments, with the aim of allowing everyone to see, feel, and enjoy the various aspects of science.
+In addition, we have prepared a range of content, including a website and app, so that you can enjoy Rikoten online as well.

-Among the plans for the Science and Engineering Exhibition, one that we recommend is a lecture by inviting educational YouTuber Takumi Yobinori.
+One of the most recommended events at the Rikoten is the lecture by educational YouTuber Yobinori Takumi.
 He will talk about the appeal and depth of science and engineering while looking back on his own life.
-Waseda University students who are worried about their future or want to increase their motivation for studying are welcome to come.
+Waseda students who are worried about their future or who want to boost their motivation to study should definitely come.

 Takumi Yobinori is an educational YouTuber.
 To participate in the lecture, you will need a numbered ticket (first 300 tickets available), which will be distributed at the west gate Nishi-Waseda Campus from 10:30 on the day of the lecture.